Just in case you needed one more reason to get tired of a long, cold winter, now your roof is ringed with ice dams.

 If water is coming in, blow some cold on it.

+This is a stop-gap solution, but might help.
 With ice dams, people often don’t realize there’s a problem until it’s too late.
 If water is coming in, get up to the attic with a box fan or two, find out where the water is coming in, and position the box fan to blow air onto that spot.
-This will cool the area enough to refreeze the water and stop the flow.
+This might cool the area enough to refreeze the water and stop the flow.

 Cut a channel for water to escape the ice dam.